MonkWho/pfatt/README.md

     It should look like this:
     ![Shellcmd Settings](img/Shellcmd.png)

-    This can also be acomplished by manually editing your pfSense /conf/config.xml file.
+    This can also be accomplished by manually editing your pfSense /conf/config.xml file.
 Add <earlyshellcmd>/root/bin/pfatt.sh</earlyshellcmd> above </system>.
 This method is not recommended and is frowned upon by pfSense team.

 6. Connect cables:
     - `$ONT_IF` to ONT (outside)